Dodgers vs. Nationals Player Props Betting Odds

-Bookmakers have listed player props for Freddie Freeman, Lane Thomas and others when the Los Angeles Dodgers host the Washington Nationals at Dodger Stadium on Tuesday at 10:10 PM ET.
+Freddie Freeman and Lane Thomas are two of the top players with prop bets available when the Los Angeles Dodgers and the Washington Nationals meet at Dodger Stadium on Wednesday (at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!